This time, it was a short trip celebrating the birthday of a family member.

 These are the media to have conversation with gods.

-People take two pieces together in hands like this in this photo and ask god for the answer about the things they cannot decide themselves.
+People take two pieces together in hands, like shown in the photo, and ask god for the answer to the things they cannot decide themselves.

-Then drop these woods down to the floor.
+Then, they drop these pieces of wood down to the floor.

-Depending on which side of the wooden pieces come front, the god’s answer would be “yes” “no” or ” your question is not clear” .
+Depending on which side of the wooden pieces come to the front, the god’s answer would be “yes”, “no”, or “your question is not clear” .